Publishing Agreements Explained: Marketing Obligations of the Publisher

 Marketing Plan

-A marketing plan is a more detailed obligation, requiring the publisher to create a written strategy for how the game will be promoted.
-It usually includes:
+AA marketing plan clause is a more detailed obligation, requiring the publisher to prepare a written strategy outlining how the game will be promoted.

-1. Timeline of key marketing beats (e.g., trailer releases, convention showcases, press outreach).
+1. A timeline of key marketing beats (e.g., trailer releases, convention showcases, press outreach);

-2. Channels to be used (social media, influencer campaigns, streaming events, etc.).
+2. The marketing channels that will be used (social media, influencer campaigns, streaming events, etc.);

 While not every detail can be fixed in advance, having at least a baseline plan ensures that the publisher’s commitments are transparent and measurable.